-Together Louisiana has issued three important studies on Louisiana's industrial tax exemption program.
+Together Louisiana has issued three other studies on Louisiana's industrial tax exemption program.

 The first, "Costly and Unusual," broke open the issue statewide and was the first time in decades the actual cost of ITEP to local governments was quantified.
 It explained how Louisiana's constitution allowed executive action to reform the program.